SysKitTeam/docs-point/releases/cloud/point-2023-11-14-release-note.md

 ## Features

-{% hint style="warning" %}
-[Syskit Point Teams app upgrade](../../governance-and-automation/syskit-point-teams-app.md#upgrade-syskit-point-teams-app) is required after upgrading to the latest version due to changes introduced in the new Microsoft Teams app.
-{% endhint %}

 * **New option added to the Storage feature**!
     * **The Storage tile on the Dashboard is updated**, showing storage details on the largest sites in your environment.
     * **A warning message** is added and shown when the storage quota for the policy is surpassed.